-Enabling and Disabling Mixed Mode
+Bandwidth Mode and Mixed Mode

-Using a menu choice in the Array menu of the Array Configuration window, you must enable mixed mode for the LUNs in an array or leave it disabled (the default), depending on LUN type; see Table 2-4.
+Using a menu choice in the Array menu of the Array Configuration window, you must enable bandwidth mode (the default) for the LUNs in an array or enable mixed mode, depending on LUN type.
+The software toggles between these two modes; enabling bandwidth mode is the same as disabling mixed mode.
+The modes affect the operation of different RAID types in different ways, as shown in Table 2-2.

-Table 2-4 Mixed Mode

-If Menu Item Is Mixed Mode State Is RAID 5, 1, 1/0, 0 RAID 3 and Hot Spares Disable Mixed Mode Enabled These LUNs can be bound and accessed.
-These LUNs can be bound and accessed.
-Enable Mixed Mode Disabled These LUNs can be bound, but not accessed until mixed mode is enabled.
+Table 2-2 Bandwidth Mode and Mixed Mode If Menu Item Is Then Mode Is RAID 5, 1, 1/0, 0 RAID 3 and Hot Spares Enable BandWidth Mode Mixed These LUNs can be bound and accessed.
+RAID 3 LUNs are not accessible.
+Enable Mixed Mode Bandwidth These LUNs can be bound, but not accessed until mixed mode is enabled.
 These LUNs can be bound and accessed; RAID 3 operation is optimized.